litestar-org/litestar/docs/usage/routing/parameters.rst

 Default values
 ~~~~~~~~~~~~~~

-In this example, ``param`` will have the value ``"hello"`` if it's not specified in the request.
+In this example, ``param`` will have the value ``"hello"`` if it is not specified in the request.
-If it's passed as a query parameter however, it will be overwritten:
+If it is passed as a query parameter however, it will be overwritten:

 .. literalinclude:: /examples/parameters/query_params_default.py
     :language: python